3 R’s of Habit Building: Help Your Brain Form New Habits

 The more effective reward-reinforcement method can help both establish and break bad habits.

-It works around the idea that we set up many goalposts on our way to reaching the final point of our desired behavior change.
+It works around the idea that we set up many goalposts to reach the final point of our desired behavior change.
 And reward ourselves each time we reach these goalposts.

 3 R’s of Habit Formation